 Once you've chosen the app name, description, and screenshots, make sure that you've optimized for clicks and conversions.
 There are tools like TestNest, for example, that let you test variants of UI elements for your page.
 Anyone who is involved into in app development will tell you that it is impossible to find the perfect solution at once.

-See also how you can promote your app using updates: The Best Practices of Mobile Apps Update: How, When, Why
+See also how you can promote your app using updates like converting Android to iOS app

 In fact, releasing multiple versions of your application can actually be an effective marketing technique.
 Start with the basic functions, and then release more functions in intervals of 2-3 months so your users stay active.
 This technique gives you time to improve the design of work productivity apps after tracking customer feedback.
 Each new version provides marketers with the opportunity to stay connected with customers and attract additional resources.
 Users prefer apps that are regularly updated.
 It's a kind of quality guarantee.

 How Loyalty Programs contribute to marketing strategy for mobile apps

 The goal of loyalty programs is to increase the profile of your app and create more supporters.

 The loyalty program can take many forms, including partnerships with proper businesses.
 The idea is to create favorable conditions for both parties: you get more interaction with users and accordingly attract new ones, while the user gets something that is more valuable to him.